JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/testing/test-cases.md

 # Test Cases

-**Comprehensive test case specifications for functional, non-functional, and edge case testing of the RotorDream camera system.**
+**Comprehensive test case specifications for functional, non-functional, and edge case testing of the C Pro camera system.**

 ## Overview